LibreCAD/docs/ref/draw-pref.rst

     :scale: 50
     :alt: LibreCAD Drawing Preferences - Units

-Use **Main drawing unit** to over-ride the default established during LibreCAD's :ref:`initial application configuration <configure>`.
-The same units of measure as noted in the :ref:`appendix <measurements>` are available for the drawing's preferences.
+Set the **Main drawing unit** to the prefered unit of measure to over-ride the default established during LibreCAD's :ref:`initial application configuration <configure>`.
+The same units of measures are as noted in the :ref:`appendix <measurements>` are available for the drawing's preferences.

+In addition the length and angle formats and precision can be set to suit the type of drawing.
+Depnding on the format used, decimal or fractional, the precision is

 |
 |